Rishabhjain2003/CollaborativeCanvas/README.md

 * Maintain global list of all drawing operations
 * Tag each stroke with userId + opId
 * Broadcast new strokes to all clients
-* Handle per-user undo/redo
+* Handle per-user undo/redo requests
-* Handle per-user clear
+* Handle per-user clear (deactivate only user's strokes)
 * Serve static frontend files
 * Provide latest snapshots

+### **User Stroke Tracking Implementation**

+Each drawing operation includes:
+* **userId**: Unique identifier for the user who created the stroke
+* **opId**: Unique operation ID for the stroke
+* **active**: Boolean flag to mark if stroke is visible

+This enables:
+* Users to undo/redo only their own strokes
+* Users to clear only their own drawings
+* Preservation of other users' work during individual actions

 ---